How to Get (Traditionally) Published

 Pub Rants – Created by Kristin Nelson of Nelson Literary Agency, this blog serves up a timely and honest discussion about some of the most prevalent questions an aspiring writer wants/needs to know.

 Query Shark – For those struggling with the dreaded query letter, this is a trove of knowledge.
 Created by Janet Reid (a.k.a. the Query Shark) of New Leaf Literary & Media, this blog literally tears apart query letters…to make them amazing!

 Hosted by two authors, Anna Mercier and Emily Thiede offer angst, tips, and laughter for your writing journey.

-Hosted by two literary agents, Erik Hane and Laura Zats of Red Sofa Literary, this podcast covers topical events in the publishing and literary community in a refreshingly honest way.
+Hosted by two literary agents, Erik Hane and Laura Zats of Headwater Literary Management, this podcast covers topical events in the publishing and literary community in a refreshingly honest way.
 Additionally, for $3 to $8, you can subscribe to their secret content episodes where they do live critiques of synopses, pitches, and query letters.
 They also take questions!

 This podcast is perfect for a quick commute to work.
 In fifteen minutes or less, a panel of writers discuss different elements of the writing craft in a succinct and helpful way.

 Hosted by authors Claribel Ortega and Kat Cho, this podcast talks about the real journeys of writers, particularly from marginalized backgrounds.
 So often we hear the overnight success stories; this podcast has really funny, honest discussions about what it takes to be traditionally published.